fastrgv/RufasSlider/README.md

 To move a block, use the arrow keys.
 If the automatic block selector chooses the wrong block, simply click the cursor on the desired block before using the arrow key.
 Thusly, the games are laptop friendly.

-Rush & maboy now allow mouse drags to initiate the moves.
+Rush & maboy allow mouse drags to initiate the moves.

-Finally, there are autosolvers embedded into the TrafficRush, Klotski, DirtyDozen, LinkRings, Maboy and GetMyGoat games to be used interactively, using the (=)-key.
+Finally, there are autosolvers embedded into the TrafficRush, Klotski, DirtyDozen, LinkRings and Maboy games to be used interactively, using the (=)-key.
 This provides an amazing tool to learn to solve seemingly hopeless problems.

 --------------------------------------
 ## Features